West Texas Weekend events, Sept. 8-10

 6 p.m. - West Texas Fair & Rodeo Magic Jay midway strolling, Expo Center of Taylor County midway, 1700 Hwy 36

-6 p.m. - West Texas Fair & Rodeo Spotlight Kitchen - H-E-B Bakery - Sheila Marie Lara - *H-E-B GIFT CARD -, Expo Center of Taylor County AEL Round Building, 1700 Hwy 36
+6 p.m. - West Texas Fair & Rodeo Spotlight Kitchen - H-E-B Bakery - Sheila Marie Lara, Expo Center of Taylor County AEL Round Building, 1700 Hwy 36

 6:30 p.m. - West Texas Fair & Rodeo concert - Monica, H-E-B Entertainment Pavilion